 7. Enjoy!

 I hope that you enjoyed this tutorial!
-It’s a fun weekend activity that will sharpen your illustration skills and cater to your creativity.
+It’s a fun, relaxing, and just-the-right-amount-of-challenging activity that will sharpen your illustration skills and call on your creativity.
 Remember, if you’re intimidated by step 2, you can always download and trace this outline.
-There’s no shame in tracing!
+There’s no shame in tracing; it’s a great way to learn.
+Thanks so much for reading, and happy creating!